fernandozago/xtd/src/channel/channel.md

 ### Exceptions

-Operations that copy, move, construct, or allocate storage may propagate exceptions from `T` or the underlying storage implementation.
+Operations may propagate exceptions from:

+- construction, copying, or moving of `T`;
+- allocation performed by the internal queue;
+- user-defined constructors used by `emplace`.

+Completion and cancellation themselves are represented by return values rather than exceptions.

-## 7) Complexity
+## 8) Complexity

-Typical complexity, excluding blocking wait time and thread scheduling:
+Typical complexity, excluding wait time, scheduling, and allocation details:

 | Operation | Typical complexity |
 |---|---:|